More Like This

 You have to buy an EV, and driving an EV is often a pricey proposition.
 Even after you trade in your current, conventional car, you could easily be in the hole of $10,000 or more.

 It’ll take you several years to break even.
 Assume a scenario where you buy a cheap EV, live in a place with cheap electricity, and always charge it at home.
-That’s a lot of “ifs” to purchasing a new EV.
+There are a lot of “ifs” when purchasing a new EV.

 This is not a new concern.
 Several people have bought a hybrid or other fuel-efficient car at a cost far higher than they will ever save on fuel.